-Lobbying by business has a long and sometimes tarnished history.
+- Lobbying by business has a long and sometimes tarnished history.
 It is also extremely prominent; in some jurisdictions, professional lobbyists outnumber policymakers.
-Once considered to be something unique to Washington, it is growing rapidly in fast-growing large economies (for example Russia, China, India, Brazil and South Africa) and around new rule-making institutions (like the WTO in Geneva) 13

-- Public advocacy by corporations is a new phenomenon in response to the changing role of corporations in society - Transparency around business lobbying and political contributions has only recently started to improve and in a limited way - Lobbying is not a level playing field.
+Once considered to be something unique to Washington, it is growing rapidly in fast-growing large economies (for example Russia, China, India, Brazil and South Africa) and around new rule-making institutions (like the WTO in Geneva) - Public advocacy by corporations is a new phenomenon in response to the changing role of corporations in society - Transparency around business lobbying and political contributions has only recently started to improve and in a limited way - Lobbying is not a level playing field.
 The lobbying efforts of a large company or an entire industry association are quite different from the letter written by the average citizen to his or her elected representative.
-The economic clout of business, the fact that lobbying by business has gone hand-in-hand with substantial political contributions, as well as the fact that companies have the money to fund professional lobbyists, raise legitimate concerns about the undue influence of business and the independence of policymakers - Lobbying by business is often conducted by trade associations.
-The sheer size and cumulative resources of many of these associations dwarfs other actors participating in the public policy debate.
-In addition, these organizations may lack appropriate mechanisms for reaching consensus on public policy priorities and the dissenting or alternative opinions within an industry may be lost or muffled
+The economic clout of business, the fact that lobbying by business has gone hand-in-hand with substantial political contributions, as well as the fact that companies have the money to fund professional lobbyists, raise legitimate concerns about the undue influence of business and the lobbying is the act of influencing decision-makers and promoting changes to laws and government policies, for the benefit of a specific company or organization.